International excellence at Hamline

-If admitted, the international office at your previous institution must complete the F-1 Transfer History form provided by the admissions office.
+If admitted, the international office at your previous institution must complete the F-1 Transfer History form (PDF) provided by the admissions office.
 The SEVIS transfer date is very important, as you will no longer be able to work under Curricular Practical Training (CPT) or OPT after your SEVIS record has been released to Hamline.
 Working after the transfer date and without Hamline's approval is a violation of your visa status.

 Students are not allowed to work full-time on OPT and be enrolled full-time in any Hamline degree seeking program.
 You are not allowed to start your classes at Hamline University until your I-20 has been transferred.
 To ensure a smooth transfer process, please discuss any international travel plans near your SEVIS release date with the Global Engagement Center, as this may affect your ability to re-enter the US.
 All students, including those who have previously attended a US institution, must attend Hamline's international student orientation.

 No matter what kind of student you are, you’ll find everything you need to get started with your application.